DoctorWayWay/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four principles of the 'this' keyword.

-- First is Global Object Binding, which is also known as Window Object Binding.
+- First is **Global Object Binding**, which is also known as Window Object Binding.
 This is when "this" is set in the global scope.
 As a result, "this" would be the whole entire Javascript program, for that is the only context that could be provided to it.

 Example: console.log(this); // would log the Window object (everything that makes up the Javascript program) if you do this in an empty console in Chrome.

-- Second is Implicit Binding.
+- Second is **Implicit Binding**.
 This is when "this" is used to imply the object it is bound to without explicitly writing out what the object is.

+Example:
-Example (for Implicit Binding): const john = {
+const john = {
 --age: 34,
 --name: "John",
 --introduction: function () {
 ----return `Hello!
 My name is ${this.name} and I am ${this.age} years old.`;
 // The template literal is using implicit binding in the john introduction method because the method is inside the object john.
 In this case, the function sees the object john as the implied object since it is inside of john.
-}
+--}
 };
 const introduceJohn = john.introduction();
 console.log(introduceJohn);

--
+- Third is **New Binding**.
+This is when a constructor function uses "this" to refer to the object it is creating and returning.
+This principle is similar to implicit binding.

+Example:
+function Walker(name) {
+--this.movement = "walking";
+--this.name = name;
+--this.walk = function () {
+----console.log(`${this.name} is now ${this.movement}.`);
+--};
+// In this constructor function, "this" refers to the object that will be created.
+Since "this" is used for referring to the object, the constructor function can be reused over and over for creating new objects.
+If "this" wasn't used, the constructor function couldn't work due to lack of adaptability.
+}
+const abe = new Walker("Abe");
+abe.walkToPark(); // would log "Abe is now walking."

+- Forth and final is **Explicit Binding**.
+This is when we use the methods .call() and .apply() to overwrite "this" in the constructed object with an explicit input provided in the .call() or .apply() argument.
+This removes the adaptability of the created object because "this" is being swapped out with the argument.
+In other words, the object is explicitly being told what to be.

+Example:
+**// continuing off the example for new binding!** const bob = new Walker("Bob"); // created new bob object with the Walker construction function.
+abe.walk.apply(**bob**); // would log "Bob is walking."
+// Even though we are invoking the walk method on object "abe", the method .apply() (we could also use .call() which would produce the same result) explicitly tells all the "this" keywords in "abe" to refer to the object "bob".

 5. Why do we need super() in an extended class?

-- The super() keyword allows an extended class's (a sub-class) constructor to use its parent class's constructor properties (also known as keys).
+- The **super()** keyword allows an extended class's (a sub-class) constructor to use its parent class's constructor properties (also known as keys).
 In addition, it also gives the extended class access to its parent class's methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.